Islands in Flat-Space Cosmology: Discussion

 \section{Discussion}

-In this paper we study the eternal two-sided FSC solution that is coupled to a non-gravitational bath.
+In this paper we study the eternal two-sided FSC solution that is coupled to a nongravitational bath.
 The whole system starts in a pure state and then evolves in time.
 Conceptually, it is similar to a collapse of matter prepared in the pure state to create a black hole and then its evaporation.
 But in comparison to the real case, our setup is simpler since the background solution is simpler to find and therefore we can present a version of information paradox where the quantum state and geometry are very simple.
 Actually, without encountering the conceptual problems related to the backreaction of matter fields on the geometry, we can also resolve this paradox by finding new regions (islands) in the gravitational system.
-It is worth to emphasize again that the whole procedure is based on semi-classical approximation without any need to the information about the quantum UV completion.
-Furthermore, apart from a configuration with a single island, it might also be configurations with more islands which in this paper we did not consider them.
-At late times, these extra configurations would not have dominant contribution since a configuration with a single island already agrees with the twice of the Bekenstein-Hawking entropy of the eternal two sided cosmological solution.
+It is worthwhile to emphasize again that the whole procedure is based on semiclassical approximation without any need to the information about the quantum UV completion.
+Furthermore, apart from a configuration with a single island, it might also be configurations with more islands, though in this paper we did not consider them.
+At late times, these extra configurations would not have a dominant contribution since a configuration with a single island already agrees with twice that of the Bekenstein-Hawking entropy of the eternal two-sided cosmological solution.
 But around the Page time, they might contribute and accordingly the sharp change of general entropy may be smoothed away.\\